joey11602/Python-Live-Project/README.md

 ![image](https://github.com/joey11602/Python-Live-Project/assets/137662879/4563ea72-4e40-4998-bb78-374be2a698f9)
 ### My Take Away
 #### I learned several hard lessons that will stick with me through out my new career.
 - The importance of adequate sleep!
-You can not function well without aduquate sleep.
+You can not function well without adequate sleep.
 - Proper planning is a must!
 You absolutley need a plan.
 It doesn't have to be all encompassing but you need to have a rough structure of what you need to acomplish.
 Then break it down into bite size pieces and focus on one element at a time.
 - You must use proper version control!
 Always check and see what branch you are in everytime you sit down in front of your screen.
 - It is OK to ask for help!
 I learned to ask for help when needed.